Thangarajtk/WDIO_Mocha_Javascript/README.md

 - video-reporter

 ## Generate and Open allure reporter along with Video-reports
-On the terminal, Run command `npm run allureReport` to open allure report.
+On the terminal, Run command `npm run generateAllureReport` to open allure report.
 Report will be opened in the default browser.

 ## Clean the Reporting directory
 On the terminal, Run command `npm run cleanup` to clean the "Reporting" directory.
 Execute this command before the execution of test.

 # Key Features
 - Mocha framework
-- expect-webdriverio
+- expect-webdriverio assertions
 - Page Object design pattern
 - Support for cross browser testing and Parallel execution
 - Babel Setup